 The Elby (shown below) also isn’t a “screaming radical” when it comes to design, but if you want to stay fairly mainstream, there isn’t a whole lot that you can change on a bicycle.
 I felt it did a reasonable job of adding some elegant curved shapes to the basic ebike “step-trough” frame.

 The Coast Cycles Quinn (below) isn’t even an ebike, but its unusual frame is advertised to be able to hold a large briefcase for some city office-worker.
 Of course I immediately realized how it could hold a large and common rectangular battery pack without any modifications.
 That being said, it had a certain “Swedish” flavor of style to it that I found to be subtle and very appealing.

-When Peugeot decided to make a hybrid car, they also decided that they would also make an electric bike as a very affordable way to help promote the new hybrid, since they also have a long history of producing high-end bicycles.
+When Peugeot decided to make a hybrid car, they also decided that they would make an electric bike as a very affordable way to help promote the new hybrid, since Peugeot has a long history of producing high-end bicycles.
 The pic below is the Peugeot eDL-132.
 It has a carbon-fiber frame that houses the slim battery, a belt drive (instead of a chain), and a mid drive motor.
 The French have sometimes cared more about style over performance, but…this is one ebike that has both.

 Whats next in ebike style?

 There’s no way to tell.
 Style varies from one place to the other, and from one year to the next.

 Chopper styled ebikes have been popular in Germany and Russia the last few years.
 Vintage styled ebikes have popped up in the UK and Italy.
 I also noticed that bobber motorcycles have been gaining popularity in recent custom motorcycle shows, so I think that there “might be” some bobber ebikes seen around here soon (it all depends on what custom builders put together!).
 Styling influences can come from any direction, and from completely unexpected sources.